aessing/dotfiles/CONTRIBUTING.md

 ## :man_technologist: Development

-### :toolbox: Fork, Clone, Branch and Create your PR
+### :toolbox: Fork, Clone, Branch and Create Your PR

 Once you have filed an issue and discussed your proposed feature/fix, it is time to start development:

 1. Fork the repo if you have not already
 2. Clone your fork locally
-3. Create & push a feature branch
+3. Create & push a feature/bugfix branch
 4. Create a [Draft Pull Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/)
 5. Work on your changes